-Key Area Requirements Masking Staff Medical (surgical/procedure) mask at all times indoors and outdoors.
-N95 required for personal care, suspected COVID or confirmed COVID Residents Where possible and appropriate, non-immunized residents are encouraged to wear surgical/procedure masks when they are not alone in their residential space.
+Key Area Requirements

+Masking Staff Medical (surgical/procedure) mask at all times indoors and outdoors.

+N95 required for personal care, suspected COVID or confirmed COVID

+Residents Where possible and appropriate, non-immunized residents are encouraged to wear

+11001001100 surgical/procedure masks when they are not alone in their residential space.

 Visits Essential Permitted.

 Visitors Unscheduled.
 (CLOC requires scheduling of all visitors).

 Unsupervised.

 Actively screened.

 Medical (surgical/procedure mask).

 Brief physical contact permitted (i.e. a hug).

-Choice not to mask & physical distance outdoors if all parties are fully immunized.
-Must complete RAT with negative result Non- essential Visitors NOT Permitted.
-Scheduled.
-Supervised.
-Actively screened.
+Choice not to mask & physical distance outdoors if all parties are fully immunized Affect appropriate PAT with a parties provide.

+Must complete RAT with negative result

+Non- PERMITTED

+essential Scheduled.

+Visitors Supervised.

+Visitors Actively screened.

 Medical (surgical/procedure) mask.

 Physical distancing.
+Physical distancing.

 Brief physical contact permitted (i.e. a hug).
+Choice not to mask & physical distance outdoors if all parties are fully

+immunized.

+Max # visitors in line with social gathering limits in Roadmap to

+Reopen (dependent on the Step).

+Must complete RAT with negative result

+-

+Short stay Permitted Permitted in line with estivities and estimate at a series and estimate at the IRAC in

+absence Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with activities and social gathering parameters (#s, IPAC in Permitted in line with ac

-Choice not to mask & physical distance outdoors if all parties are fully immunized.
-Max # visitors in line with social gathering limits in Roadmap to Reopen (dependent on the Step).
-Short stay absence (same day & recreational) PERMITTED Permitted in line with activities and social gathering parameters (#s, IPAC in Roadmap to Reopen).
-Active screening and RAT upon return to the setting.
+(same day 8 & Roadmap to Reopen). • Active screening and RAT upon return to the setting.

+recreationa I) Active screening and AAT upon return to the setting.
 Assessed on a case-by-case basis.

+Permitted.

-Overnight absence Essential Permitted.
-If fully immunized, active screening only upon return.
-If partially or non-immunized, monitoring for symptoms for 48 hours or as per most recent Public Health Guidelines.
+Overnight Essential If fully immunized, active screening only upon return.

+absence If partially or non-immunized, monitoring for symptoms as per most recent

+Public Health Guidelines.

+Encouraged to complete RAT as per guidelines

+General PERMITTED

-Gen eral NOT Permitted In line with social gathering parameters in Roadmap to Reopen.
-If partially or non-immunized 14-day precautions or until negative PCR test is received.
-PCR testing is optional for resident.
+Jeneral In line with social gathering parameters in Roadmap to Reopen.

+If partially or non-immunized, monitoring for symptoms as per most recent

+Public Health Guidelines.

+1 Encouraged to complete RAT as per guidelines